Frequently Asked Questions

 Neurofeedback refers to a number of different systems used to assist clients to make changes in their brain functioning.
 Neurofeedback is a specialized form of biofeedback.
 Instead of focusing on temperature of the hand, breathing rate, or blood pressure, as some forms of biofeedback do, sophisticated instruments and computer software programs are utilized to give real-time feedback of brain functioning to the brain so it can make changes.
 These changes occur outside the conscious awareness of the client.
 A device picks up electrical or heat signals from the brain, magnifies them, and feeds them back to the brain in a way which encourages the brain of the client to rewire itself.
 Some systems require the client to be very active with their minds as they go through the training.
 In other systems the client is more passive.
 Some neurofeedback programs utilize EEGs; others rely on thermal measurements.[back]
 What is HEG and how does it work?

 In this process, the client watches a movie while hooked up to a small device on the forehead which picks up infrared signals from the front of the brain (the pre-frontal cortex).
+The device does not send any signals into the brain.
 The client is encouraged to get emotionally immersed in the movie, which creates a certain kind of brain state that quiets down the prefrontal cortex.
 The device picks up this change and the movie stops and a bar graph appears.
 The client is instructed to relax and focus on the bar graph until it rises to a certain line whereupon the movie starts again.
 This period of relaxed focus results in increased activity in the prefrontal cortex.
 These two brain states: emotional activation and prefrontal focus are incompatible brain states.
 They cannot both exist at the same time.
 So as a result of becoming more effective in alternating between these two brain states, brain flexibility increases and the ability of the prefrontal cortex to inhibit intense emotional responses (limbic activation) improves.

 HEG is an abbreviation for Hemoencephalography.
 There are currently two types of HEG.
 Nir HEG (near infrared) uses an optical probe, developed by the originator of HEG Hershel Toomim to study the change in color of the brain due to brain oxygen absorption.
 Pir HEG (passive infrared) developed by Jeffrey A. Carmen, Ph.D. uses a sophisticated passive infrared thermometer to feed brain temperature changes back to the trainee.
 I use the pir HEG process.[back]
 Why do you call it brain-training?